Mitles16/Mechanic-Shop-System/README.md

 ## Notes

 * This program is currently **console-based**, but can later be expanded into a GUI.
-* The `.exe` build will make running it simple on any Windows machine.
 * Future improvements may include reporting features, export options, or a GUI frontend.

 ---